The Plymouth Gin in its pure form as Navy with proud Vol. 57%

 A story apart

-Plymouth Gin is a gin style and brand distilled in the same premises at the Barbican in Plymouth since 1793.
+The Plymouth Gin is distilled in the same premises at the Barbican in Plymouth since 1793.
 The production facility, the Plymouth Gin Distillery, was built in 1431 and is believed to have once been a monastery of the Dominican Order.
 For this reason, it is traditionally known as the Black Friars Distillery, and this name appears embossed on the gin bottles.
 You can get a virtual tour of the distillery online.

-What do I taste: The bouquet smells intensely of juniper berries and citrus.
-In addition, there is a slightly earthy note that, together with the previous aromas creates a slight sweetness.
+What do I taste in here?
+The bouquet smells intensely of juniper berries and citrus.
+In addition, there is a slightly earthy note that, together with the previous aromas, creates a slight sweetness.

-The taste is also dominated – as it should be – the juniper note with fruity facets.
+The taste is also dominated – as it should be – by the juniper note with fruity facets.
 There are not only lemon notes, but other citrus fruits that everyone must discover for themselves.
-Rather late, one also recognizes the earthy flavors that give the body a full-bodied and slightly spicy character.
+One also recognizes the earthy flavors that give the body a full-bodied and slightly spicy character, albeit rather late.
 The higher alcohol content enhances the aroma of this gin without being distracting.